-In July 2001, the FASB issued Statement of Financial Accounting Standards No. 141 (SFAS 141), Business Combinations and Statement of Financial Accounting Standards No. 142 (SFAS 142), Goodwill and Intangible Assets.
-SFAS 141 is effective for all business combinations completed after June 30, 2001.
-SFAS 142 is effective for fiscal years beginning after December 15, 2001; however, certain provisions of this Statement apply to goodwill and other intangible assets acquired between July 1, 2001 and the effective date of SFAS 142.
+In July 2001, the Financial Accounting Standards Board issued SFAS No. 141, Business Combinations and SFAS No. 142, Goodwill and Intangible Assets.
+SFAS No. 141 is effective for all business combinations completed after June 30, 2001.
+SFAS No. 142 is effective for fiscal years beginning after December 15, 2001.
+Certain provisions of this statement, however, applied to goodwill and other intangible assets acquired between July 1, 2001 and December 31, 2001.